 We believe that global commerce and the compliance environment provides durable and accelerating growth opportunities for our business.
-We generated revenues of \$425.5 million and \$374.7 million in 2021 and 2020, respectively.
-We had a net (loss) of \$(1.5) million and \$(75.1) million in 2021 and 2020, respectively.
+We generated revenues of \$491.6 million and \$425.5 million in 2022 and 2021, respectively.
+We had a net loss of (\$12.3) million and (\$1.5) million in 2022 and 2021, respectively.
 These amounts are presented in accordance with generally accepted accounting principles in the U.S. ("GAAP").

-We define Adjusted EBITDA as net income or loss before interest, taxes, depreciation, and amortization, as adjusted to exclude charges for asset impairments, stock-based compensation expense, severance expense and transaction costs.
-Adjusted EBITDA was \$78.0 million and \$78.4 million in 2021 and 2020, respectively.
+We define Adjusted EBITDA as net income or loss before interest, taxes, depreciation, and amortization, as adjusted to exclude charges for asset impairments, stock-based compensation expense, severance expense, acquisition contingent consideration, litigation settlements, and transaction costs which includes offering costs related to the sale of shares of certain of our Class B shareholders which are not representative of normal business operations.
+Adjusted EBITDA was \$78.7 million and \$78.0 million in 2022 and 2021, respectively.
 Adjusted EBITDA is a non-GAAP financial measure.
 Refer to "Key Business Metrics" and "Use and Reconciliation of Non-GAAP Financial Measures" for further discussion of key business metrics and non-GAAP financial measures and their comparison to GAAP financial measures.